Custom Form Controls

 }

-The above code could actually go in the constructor, but it's considered best practice to keep as much logic out of the constructor as possible.
+we can also remove the validate method, if we've got it, as we're no longer doing validation that way. the above code could actually go in the constructor, but it's considered best practice to keep as much logic out of there as possible

-Now that we have a reference to the formControl, we can now set up the error messages within our component.
-There's nothing too complicated about this:
+now that we have a reference to the formControl, we can now set up the error messages within our component. there's nothing too complicated about this: we just query the form control for properties such as valid and pristine and render an error message accordingly:

 <div *ngIf="controlDir && !controlDir.control.pristine &&!controlDir.control.valid" class="error">There was an error</div>

-A nested form is a component that comprises part of a form.
-A common example is an address component that contains separate fields for street, city, postcode etc. The motivation for having a nested form is similar to that of a Custom Form Component - to group related behaviour, for ease of re-use etc.
+a nested form is a component that comprises part of a form. a common example is an address component that contains separate fields for street, city, postcode etc. the motivation for having a nested form is similar to that of a custom form component: to group related behaviour and for ease of re-use

-is largely the same as implementing the kind that we've already seen.
+implementing a composite ControlValueAccessor is largely the same as implementing the kind that we've already seen

-Complicating things further is the fact that there's a couple of mistakes in the slides, which I'll point out.
-The first of these is at around 32:50 where the component is called 'RequiredText' instead of 'AddressComponent', as in the example.
-The released slides correct this error.
+complicating things is the fact that there's a couple of mistakes in the slides. the first of these is at around 32:50 where the component is called 'RequiredText' instead of 'AddressComponent'. the released slides, fortunately, correct this error

 <form #form="ngForm">